cchitsiang/awesome-stars/topics.md

 ## golang

+- [rwynn/monstache](https://github.com/rwynn/monstache) - a go daemon that syncs MongoDB to Elasticsearch in realtime. you know, for search.
 - [appleboy/CodeGPT](https://github.com/appleboy/CodeGPT) - A CLI written in Go language that writes git commit messages or do a code review brief for you using ChatGPT AI (gpt-4, gpt-3.5-turbo model) and automatically installs a git prepare-commit-msg hook.
 - [Infisical/infisical](https://github.com/Infisical/infisical) - ♾ Infisical is the open-source secret management platform: Sync secrets across your team/infrastructure and prevent secret leaks.
 - [jmorganca/ollama](https://github.com/jmorganca/ollama) - Get up and running with Llama 2 and other large language models locally